ubc-cpsc455-2024S/project-18_fps_addicts/README.md

 ## Team Members

 - Dylan Zhang: Your neighborhood Black Ops III enthusiast.
-- Person 2: one sentence about you!
+- Gurmandeep Bal: Minecraft Architect
 - Person 3: one sentence about you!
 - Person 4: one sentence about you!